boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 In some cases, a table-element_ is not powerful enough to represent the relationship between the values of free parameters and other parameters, for example if the value of a parameter depends on two free parameters at once.
-This case is covered by a table2d-element.
+This case is covered by a table2d element.
 A table2d-element allows to lookup the value of the result parameter for a row given by a rowindex and a column given by a colindex.

-A table2d-element_ is an associative array with the following keys:
+A table2d element  is an associative array with the following keys:

 - rowindex: mandatory, string: name of the parameter that is used to select a row.
 Has to be specified to be of type "Table Index" in the parameter-element_.
+Note the restriction on the keys described in parameter-element_.
 - colindex: mandatory, string: name of the parameter that is used to select a column.
 Has to be specified to be of type "Table Index" in the parameter-element_.
+Note the restriction on the keys described in parameter-element_.
 - columns: mandatory, list of strings.
 The possible values for the colindex.
 - result: mandatory, string.
 The name of the parameter whose value is